Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Task time input and update
    </td>
-   <td>Students can input start and end time; all input errors are handled correctly.
+   <td>Students can input start and end time; all input errors (date errors) are handled correctly.
 Task time data should be updated correctly to reflect these changes.
    </td>
   </tr>
   <tr>